by Bailey Selth | Oct 15, 2025

 by Bailey Selth | Jun 5, 2025

-From July 2025, industrial manslaughter is officially a criminal offence under South Australia’s Work Health and Safety Act 2012 (SA).
+From July 2025, industrial manslaughter became a criminal offence under South Australia’s Work Health and Safety Act 2012 (SA).
 That means if someone dies as a result of unsafe work practices on your property, even a family member, you as a business operator or...

 by Bailey Selth | May 9, 2025